megaease/easeprobe/resources/test/README.md

 ### 1.2.
 Run the EaseProbe

-You can edit the config file's probe interval.
+You can edit the config file's to modify probe intervals.

 ```shell
 ./easeprobe -d -f config.tcp.10k.yaml > easeprobe.log 2>&1